mjdrushton/potential-pro-fit/docs/metaevaluators.rst

-.. _fittingtool-metaevaluators:
+.. _pprofit-metaevaluators:

 ###############
 Meta-Evaluators
 ###############

-Meta evaluators can be thought of as :ref:`evaluators <fittingtool-metaevaluators>` that are called after job evaluation and therefore have access to the values extracted by the job level :ref:`evaluators <fittingtool-metaevaluators>`.
+Meta evaluators can be thought of as :ref:`evaluators <pprofit-metaevaluators>` that are called after job evaluation and therefore have access to the values extracted by the job level :ref:`evaluators <pprofit-metaevaluators>`.
 Rather than being associated with a single job, meta-evaluators are associated with the fitting run as a whole.
 Sitting above the jobs in this way means meta-evaluators can be used for many purposes.
 For example:

 	* Calculate merit-values that require information from multiple jobs.
 	* For a single job synthesise merit-values from records obtained from different evaluators, avoiding the need to program a new, custom, evaluator.